Crypto, Disruption, Economics, Finance, Latest, Markets

 The main battleground of the first quarter of 2021 is the fight for vaccines.
 While every country must win the battle to end the lockdown and re-open its economy, the prolonged recession will trigger more job loss, poverty, and social unrest.
 It will make a recovery more difficult, create further instability, and collapse the economy.

 In the meantime, governments have released a massive stimulus package to help individuals and businesses survive during the pandemic.
-Yet, financial support will not go on forever as it is only a temporary solution until the economy recovers.
-It will bring the countries deeper into debt and make future generations to pay down the debt.
+Yet, financial support will not continue forever as it is only temporary until the economy recovers.
+It will bring the countries deeper into debt and make future generations pay it down.
 Hence, the battle of vaccines is significant to save human life and critical to rescue the economy.

 Pfitzer-BioNTech, Moderna, and AstraZeneca will be vital players in the vaccine battle.
 However, R&D and clinical trials are expensive in the pharmaceutical industry due to the high failure rate.
 It may hurt profitability despite significant future revenue.
-It is why the stocks did not perform well despite good news from the vaccine development.
+The stocks did not perform well despite good news from the vaccine development.

 2. Digital economy